GoktugEk/encrypted-shazam/README.md

 $privacy = \gamma \times encryptionPrivacy(\verb|#|bits) $

 Although we cannot quantify $accuracy$ and $privacy$ precisely, we can quantify time as we can measure the time to run one circuit with a given configuration, and compute the total expected time.
+We have added a function `estimate` that provides the user with the expected time to run an inference for a given parameter set.

 ## Usage